ankush850/admission_system_in_C/README.md

+i built is because i want for have good command of my c languauge skills .............

 # Admission System in C

 A simple command-line based Admission System project written in C. This system manages student records, allowing functionalities such as adding, viewing, searching, modifying, and deleting student admission data.